arbor-sim/arbor/doc/labels.rst

   Examples of locsets on the example morphology. **Left**: The terminal samples.
   **Right**: 50 random locations on the dendritic tree.
-  **The root of the morphology is hilighted with a red circle for reference**.
+  The :ref:`root <morph-sample-definitions>` of the morphology is hilighted with a red circle for reference.

 Regions
 ~~~~~~~~~~~~

-A *region* is a subset of a morphology.
+A *region* is a subset of a morphology's cable segments, for example:
-Regions are used to define membrane properties, for example the distribution and properties
-of ion channels, membrane capacitance, and initial reversal potential.
-Examples of regions include:

 * The soma.
-* The dendrites.
+* The dendritic tree.
 * An explicit reference to a specific unbranched cable, e.g. "branch 3" or "the distal half of branch 1".
 * The axon hillock.
 * The dendrites with radius less than 1 μm.

-It is possible for a region to be empty, for example, a region that defines the axon will be empty on a morphology that has no axon.
+It is possible for a region to be empty, for example, a region that defines
+the axon will be empty on a morphology that has no axon.

-Regions do not need to be complete sub-trees of a morphology.
+Regions do not need to be complete sub-trees of a morphology, for example,
+the region of cables that have radius less than 0.5 μm
+:ref:`below <labels-region-examples>` is composed of three disjoint sub-trees.

+.. _labels-region-examples:

 .. figure:: gen-images/region_label_examples.svg
   :width: 800